 Insects can be simply placed in the cage or offered using blunt (rounded) tip forceps.

-Larger pieces of bark, large sized gravel, or soil can be used, and can be covered with sphagnum moss (which will help retain moisture for humidity).
-Avoid small sized gravel or bark or the frogs may accidentally ingest it.
-Some keepers prefer a more bare approach, simply lining the tank with paper or paper towels to facilitate cleaning (it is a bit harder to maintain the appropriate humidity this way, though).
+Larger pieces of bark, large sized gravel, or soil can be used and covered with sphagnum moss, which will help retain moisture for humidity.
+Avoid small sized gravel or bark, or the frogs may accidentally ingest it.
+Some keepers prefer a more bare approach, simply lining the tank with paper or paper towels to facilitate cleaning.
+It is a bit harder to maintain the appropriate humidity this way, though.